-Functional cognitive disorder (FCD) describes impairing and/or distressing cognitive symptoms which can be positively identified as “internally inconsistent”, and not better explained by other disorders.
+An increasing proportion of cognitive difficulties are recognised to have a functional cause, the chief clinical indicator of which is internal inconsistency.
+When these symptoms are impairing or distressing, and not better explained by other disorders, this can be conceptualised as a cognitive variant of Functional Neurological Disorder (FND), termed Functional Cognitive Disorder (FCD).
 FCD is likely very common in clinical practice but may be under-diagnosed.
-The definition of Mild Cognitive Impairment (MCI) is aetiology-neutral; therefore a proportion of MCI cases are likely due to FCD and other non-neurodegenerative processes.
+Clinicians in many settings make liberal use of the descriptive term Mild Cognitive Impairment (MCI) for those with cognitive difficulties not impairing enough to qualify as dementia.
+However, MCI is an aetiology-neutral description, which therefore includes patients with a wide range of underlying causes.
+Consequently, a proportion of MCI cases are due to non-neurodegenerative processes, including FCD.
 Indeed, significant numbers of patients diagnosed with MCI do not "convert" to dementia.
 The lack of diagnostic specificity for MCI "non-progressors" is a weakness inherent in framing MCI primarily within a deterministic neurodegenerative pathway.
 It is recognised that depression, anxiety and behavioural changes can represent a prodrome to neurodegeneration; empirical data are required to explore whether the same might hold for subsets of people with FCD.
 Clinicians and researchers can improve study efficacy and patient outcomes by viewing MCI as a descriptive term with a wide differential diagnosis, including potentially reversible components such as FCD.
-We present a consensus-based definition of FCD, explain its position in relation to other cognitive diagnoses and emerging biomarkers, highlight clinical features that can lead to positive diagnosis (as opposed to a diagnosis of exclusion), and red flags that should prompt consideration of alternative diagnoses.
+We present a preliminary definition of Functional Neurological Disorder- Cognitive Subtype, explain its position in relation to other cognitive diagnoses and emerging biomarkers, highlight clinical features that can lead to positive diagnosis (as opposed to a diagnosis of exclusion), and red flags that should prompt consideration of alternative diagnoses.
 In the research setting, positive identifiers of FCD will enhance our recognition of individuals who are not in a neurodegenerative prodrome, while greater use of this diagnosis in clinical practice will facilitate personalised interventions.

 Abbreviations: